Indigo eNews August 2020

 Based on the latest health advice, Phase 4 of the Western Australia COVID-19 roadmap has been extended until the end of October.
 This means that WA’s two square metre rule, 50 per cent capacity for major venues, hard border and access restrictions still apply.

 Phase 5 would see remaining restrictions removed, except WA’s hard borders and access to remote Aboriginal communities.
-Given that the Eastern states have recently experienced an upswing in the number of coronavirus cases and fatalities, it is important that we do not become complacent and we are focussed on continuing to offer high quality services while practicing good hygiene and physical distancing.
+Given that the Eastern states have recently experienced an upswing in the number of coronavirus cases and fatalities, it is important that we do not become complacent and we are focussed on continuing to offer high quality services while practising good hygiene and physical distancing.

 What you can do to help keep our community safe